 What does an OEM roll former do?
 Is the process any different from architectural roll forming?
 And how is either going to solve your project’s case?

 We’ll clue you in (since we do both).
-A roll forming company can offer parts you can use for your own brand-name product and architectural accents produced under its own line.
-So ask a potential vendor about its capabilities -- you may be surprised at the versatility of roll forming services.
+A roll forming company can offer parts you can use for your own brand-name product and metal trim moulding produced under its own line.
+So ask a potential vendor about its capabilities -- you may be surprised at the versatility of metal bending services.

 Why it’s called “OEM” -- original equipment manufacturer -- is a mystery.
-An OEM supply company is actually one whose goods are used as components in the products of another company.
+An OEM supply company is actually one that makes products out of components manufactured by another company.
 That second company then sells the assembled, finished product to users under its own brand name.

-So what does a roll forming company do for OEM buyers?
+So what does a custom roll forming company do for OEM buyers?

 1. Accurate Tolerances